mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 ### Post-Autoconversion Migration Procedure

-Given your Serverless Instance fits the constraints of a Flex cluster, it alongisde all its data will have been automatically converted into a Flex cluster in Atlas.
-The following will resolve the configuration drift in Terraform.
+Given your Serverless Instance fits the constraints of a Flex cluster, it will automatically convert into a Flex cluster in Atlas, retaining all data.
+The following resolves the configuration drift in Terraform.

 1. Find the import IDs of the Flex clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-flexClusterName`
 2. Add an import block per cluster to one of your `.tf` files: